 “Just like us, our customers and partners focus very much on sustainability, electrifying their products, and decarbonising their supply chain.
 The last two years we have reached many impressive milestones when it comes to creating a greener and more sustainable future for deep sea shipping.”

-He points to the launch of the Aurora Class design as well as the signing of contracts to secure the delivery of the first eight Aurora vessels by first half of 2026.
-With the options of another eight on hand.
+He points to the launch of the Aurora Class design as well as the signing of contracts to secure the delivery of the first eight Aurora vessels by the first half of 2026.
+With the option of another eight on hand.

-The Aurora Class vessels will be the first in the PCTC segment to receive DNV’s ammonia and methanol ready notations with main engine provided by MAN and bridge system supplied by Kongsberg.
+The Aurora Class vessels will be the first in the PCTC segment to receive DNV’s ammonia and methanol-ready notations with the main engine provided by MAN and the bridge system supplied by Kongsberg.

-In addition, the Aurora will be ready for receiving electric shore power for zero emission operations while vessel is at port.
+In addition, the Aurora will be ready to receive electric shore power for zero-emission operations while a vessel is at port.